ory/docs/docs/docs/ecosystem/database.md

 title: Data Storage and Persistence
 ---

-All ORY products support storing data in memory and in relational databases (PostgreSQL, MySQL).
+All Ory projects support storing data in memory and in relational databases (PostgreSQL, MySQL).

-ORY Hydra additionally supports CockroachDB, but still beta, use it at your own risk!
+Ory Hydra additionally supports CockroachDB, but still beta, use it at your own risk!

 ## In-memory (ephemeral)